Doctor of Philosophy (Ph.D.) Program Requirements

 3. A total of three credit hours of politics for domestic students, or a total of six credit hours of Chinese Language and Chinese Culture for international students.

-4. The JI Grade Point Average for these courses must be at least 3.0.
+4. The Grade Point Average corresponding to the Training Plan must be at least 3.0.

-The thirty-nine approved credit hours of engineering, math, and science are subjected to the following restrictions.
+The thirty-three approved credit hours of engineering, math, and science are subjected to the following restrictions.

 1. At least six credit hours of mathematics must be taken at the 5xx level or higher.